Government Treatment Centers

 Challenges of These Centers

 - Uninterested patients.
-Patients pursuing treatment in government-funded drug and alcohol rehab centers may not be interested in quality treatment, but may instead be seeking housing and medical attention.
+Not all patients pursuing treatment in government-funded drug and alcohol rehab centers are interested in quality treatment.
 While this is not always the case, it is important to keep your own goals in mind in whatever treatment center you choose.
 Government rehab centers are able to quickly determine patients who have potential for sobriety, however, and may be able to provide non-serious patients with other forms of assistance.

 - Wait times.
 Treatment at a government facility may require a wait time of weeks to months.
 As there are many people seeking alcohol and drug treatment, space can be very limited in institutions that work with low- or no-income patients.
 A referral from a primary care doctor from a free or reduced cost clinic can help you to secure a place at a government rehab center more quickly.
 In addition, pregnant women, those battling HIV/AIDS, and single women with dependent children often get preferential treatment on waiting lists; make sure to communicate any extenuating circumstances with the clinic ahead of time.